 4-Part and up

-Single sheet carbonless paper is also on option for your customers.
-This product makes it possible for the customer to create their own color schemes.
-For example, the standard colations always start with white on top.
-So, if a customer wants a blue sheet on top, you can only accomplish this buying a blue CB single sheet product.
+Single-sheet carbonless paper is also an option for your customers.
+This product makes it possible for the customer to create their color schemes.
+For example, the standard collations always start with white on top.
+So, if a customer wants a blue sheet on top, you can only accomplish this by buying a blue CB single-sheet product.
 Single sheets are available in white, canary, pink, goldenrod, blue, and green.

 Why sell carbonless?